Best Mouse Settings for Rainbow Six Siege

 Best Resolution and Aspect Ratio for Rainbow Six Siege

 The large majority of analyzed Rainbow Six Siege professionals play at 1080p (we also note that 3440×1440 is the highest recorded resolution; 4K gaming isn’t an option in the competitive scene) but less than half of all professionals game at the regular 16:9 aspect ratio.

-A lot of players like to use a custom resolution such as 4:3 to make character models appear bigger (because of the fact that the image gets stretched) and thus easier to focus on.
-Running a custom resolution isn’t objectively better though, as you lose peripheral vision by doing so, so it’s very much something that depends on what you personally prefer.
+A lot of players like to use a custom aspect ratio such as 4:3 to make character models appear bigger (because of the fact that the image gets stretched) and thus easier to focus on.
+Running an aspect ratio like that isn't objectively better though, as you lose peripheral vision by doing so, so it's very much something that depends on what you personally prefer.